 Like Joseph, we may not necessarily be able to control the trajectory of our vocations, but we can influence the initial conditions.
-Two factors you can influence that can be significant for vocational development are your skillset and mindset.
+Two factors you can influence that can be significant for vocational development are your skillset and your mindset.

-God has given you particular interest, aptitudes, and abilities for a reason.
+God has given you particular interests, aptitudes, and abilities for a reason.
 While you may not yet know the reason, you can prepare by developing skills related to those areas.
-The skillsets you acquire, even more than your vocational preferences, will often determine what work is available to you and how can God can use you.
+The skillsets you acquire, even more than your vocational preferences, will often determine what work is available to you and how God can use you.
 Choose skill clusters carefully, for they will have a significant effect on the path your career takes.